 The General Service Smiths W10/6645-99-961-4045 (model GS4701) was issued from 1967 to 1971 under DEF-3-B, and used the DEF-3 strap.
 The RAF version was engraved 6B-9614045.
 Hamilton also made a model 6B-9614045 H-67.

-A Hamilton watch on a DEF3 strap is shown below, with the characteristic doped tip.
+A Hamilton watch on a DEF-3 strap is shown below, with the characteristic doped tip.
 The buckle and keepers are stainless steel, but this buckle is shouldered, like that of the A.F.0210. strap.
-The webbing is to specification NF203/7, and the buckle tongue penetrates the strap to make the positioning hole.
+The webbing is tropicalised to specification NF203/7, and the buckle tongue penetrates the strap to make the positioning hole.

 Commonly the older A.F.0210. webbing strap was used.
 This was part of the revised 1944 or 44 pattern webbing issued as A6/AFxxxx, Jungle Equipment, for use in the far east.
-The A.F.0210. strap was a precursor to the DEF3 strap above, with almost identical dimensions, but used folded webbing stitched all round, with a square end, and brass buckle and keepers.
+The A.F.0210. strap was a precursor to the DEF-3 strap above, with almost identical dimensions, but used folded webbing stitched all round, with a square end, and brass buckle and keepers.
 The A.F.0210. strap and DEF-3 strap sometimes had virtually identical hardware, but the latter in stainless steel, not brass.

 When the 44 pattern Jungle Equipment was introduced in 1945, a lightweight aluminium frame that could be configured to carry various loads was one of the many new innovations.
 The complete frame was AF0034, Carrier, Manpack, General Service, and weighed 1.7kg.
 Instructions for use are shown above, together with the AF0210 strap and a 6B/2593 compass.